-Ted Joans (1928-2003) was a poet, artist, and trumpet player.
-André Breton proclaimed him a Surrealist; he was also associated with the Beat Generation.
+Ted Joans (July 4, 1928 – April 25, 2003) was a poet, visual artist, and trumpet player.
+He was a Surrealist who was also associated with the Beat Generation.
 But, Ted was a true original, and his work defies categorization.

 Ted’s artistic work was heavily influenced by jazz rhythms.
 A former roommate of Charlie Parker’s, Ted coined the phrase “Bird Lives!” upon Parker’s death.

-Ted travelled widely, reading his poetry in nearly every African country, and living in various European & African countries, as well as in the United States.
-At the time of his death he was living in Vancouver, British Columbia, Canada.
+Ted traveled widely, reading his poetry in nearly every African country, and living in various European & African countries, as well as in the United States.
+At the time of his death in 2003, he was living in Vancouver, BC, Canada.